chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 >

 - In the case of having a single SPI chip, you verified the 2 dumped backups, verified you correctly and carefully made your modifications to the new image - you can now flash the new image.
 Example: `sudo flashrom -p ch341a_spi -w Z790MOD.img` *(Remember if you had to use `-c` earlier, you of course will need to specify that as well when writing with flashrom).*
-- Pateintly wait for the flashing/verification process to complete.
+- Patiently wait for the flashing/verification process to complete.
 Once complete, you should be able to disconnect your programmer, plug in, and power on your system.

 ### I have TWO SPI chips:
 As per above, we need to make sure the dumps of each SPI chip are consistent.
 Also, keep note of the size of the image for both chips.
 If you add the size of the image dump from SPI chip 1 and SPI chip 2, it should equal the size of the full modded image we want to flash.
 Basically, what we will be doing is referencing our two SPI chip dumps so we can figure out where to cut our modded image into two images.